mvolkmann/MyUnixEnv/notes/Go07-Reflection.md

   return elem.Index(index)
 }

-// SetIndexableElement sets a slice element.
+// SetIndexableElement sets a slice or array element.
+// It must be passed a pointer to a slice or array.
-// It must be passed a pointer to a slice. func SetIndexableElement(valuePtr interface{}, index int, value interface{}) {
+// It cannot be passed a pointer to a string because strings are immutable. func SetIndexableElement(valuePtr interface{}, index int, value interface{}) {
   VerifyIndexablePtr("SetIndexableElement", valuePtr)
   elem := reflect.ValueOf(valuePtr).Elem()